OfficeDev/office-js-docs-pr/docs/develop/convert-javascript-to-typescript.md

     > [!NOTE]
     > In your TypeScript project, you can have a mix of TypeScript and JavaScript files and your project will compile.
 This is because TypeScript is a typed superset of JavaScript that compiles JavaScript.

-7. In **Home.ts**, delete the line `if(!Office.context.requirements.isSetSupported('ExcelApi', '1.1') {` and replace with the following:
+7. In **Home.ts**, find the line `if(!Office.context.requirements.isSetSupported('ExcelApi', '1.1') {` and replace it with the following:

     ```TypeScript
-    if(!Office.context.requirements.isSetSupported('ExcelApi', 1.1) {
+    if(!Office.context.requirements.isSetSupported('ExcelApi', 1.1)) {
     ```

     > [!NOTE]
     > Currently, for the project to compile successfully after it's converted to TypeScript, you must specify the requirement set number as a numeric value as shown in the previous code snippet.
-Unfortunately this means you'll be unable to use `isSetSupported` to test for requirement set `1.10` support, as the numeric value `1.10` will evaluate to `1.1` at runtime.
+Unfortunately this means you'll be unable to use `isSetSupported` to test for requirement set `1.10` support, as the numeric value `1.10` evaluates to `1.1` at runtime.
 This article will be updated when this issue is resolved.

-8. In the **Home.ts** file, find the line `Office.initialize = function (reason) {` and add a line immediately after it to polyfill the global `window.Promise`, as shown here:
+8. In **Home.ts**, find the line `Office.initialize = function (reason) {` and add a line immediately after it to polyfill the global `window.Promise`, as shown here:

     ```TypeScript
     Office.initialize = function (reason) {